The history of basketball

 The spread of basketball was swift and by the early 20th century, the game had become popular on the college and university campuses.
 The first recorded college game was played in 1893, just two years after Naismith’s creation.
 Basketball became a regular fixture in collegiate sports, and the University of Chicago played host to the first college basketball tournament in 1904.

-Sujet a lire : Psychology in competitive sports
+A lire également : Psychology in competitive sports

 The professional game also emerged during this time, with leagues forming and folding frequently.
 The stakes were higher, the competition fiercer, and the audiences larger.
 The early professional teams, like the Original Celtics and New York Renaissance, set the stage for the formation of more stable leagues in the future.